JuliaDecisionFocusedLearning/InferOpt.jl/docs/src/background.md

     Note that many discrete functions can be formulated this way.
 For instance:
     - The regular argmax function.
     - Ranking or sorting a vector.
-    - Any optimization algorithms over graphs, such as shortest paths algorithms.
+    - Optimization algorithms over graphs, such as shortest paths algorithms.
-    - Any linear program (LP) or mixed integer linear program (MILP).
+    - Linear program (LP) or mixed integer linear program (MILP).

 Unfortunately, the optimal solution $f(\theta)$ is often a piecewise constant function of $\theta$, which means its derivative is either zero or undefined.
 Starting from a given oracle for $f$, InferOpt.jl approximates it with a differentiable "layer", whose derivatives convey meaningful slope information.